sosopark92/nnunet-hand-bone-segmentation/README.md

 # Hand Bone Segmentation — Sojung's Research

-This folder contains my contribution to the hand bone auto-segmentation project: designing, training, and analysing nnU-Net models for CT-based hand and wrist bone segmentation.
+This repository contains my contribution to the hand bone auto-segmentation project: designing, training, and analysing nnU-Net models for CT-based hand and wrist bone segmentation.

 ---